fairagro/core-metadata-specification/specification/core_metadata_specification.md

 **Definition:** "Defines if an entity is a person or an organization."
 <br>**Cardinality:** 1
 <br>**Range:**[https://schema.org/Person](https://schema.org/Person) / [https://schema.org/Organization](https://schema.org/Organization)
-**Comment**: Choosing the correct type depends on the property it is used for as a value.
+<br>**Comment**: Choosing the correct type depends on the property it is used for as a value.
 For the "author" property, it will most likely be a [https://schema.org/Person](https://schema.org/Person), whereas it will most likely be a [https://schema.org/Organization](https://schema.org/Organization) as a value for the "affiliation" property.

 **Representation:**